top of page

 7. Celebrate Your Decisions

 Acknowledge when you make choices based on your own values.
-Celebrate these moments to reinforce your internal locus.
+Celebrate these moments to reinforce your internal focus.

-Examples of Internal vs External Locus of Evaluation in Daily Life
+Examples of Internal vs External Focus in Daily Life

 To make this clearer, here are some everyday examples: